 Each of them was to spend one night with the king and never to be with him again unless she was chosen.
 In the meantime, they would have lost their virginity to a lecherous king who cared little about anyone but himself.
 And in that society, what was left for them in the way of marriage and family?
-They probably would be supported afterwards, but I think that would have ended up being a lonely existence—probably never to have a husband or children of their own.
+They probably would be supported afterwards, but I think it would have been a lonely existence—never to have a husband or children of their own.

 But God was at work in the situation and was setting the stage to use this pagan king and Esther to do something great.

 God is Always at Work

 From the viewpoint of the psalmist it looked like God had forsaken his people, but we know He had not.
 Sometimes we feel that way, but we must know that God is at work even when we can’t figure it out.